Towards Automated Chicken Deboning via Learning-based Dynamically-Adaptive 6-DoF Multi-Material Cutting

 \textbf{Action Space}: The residual policy produces a delta residual pose as the action $a_t$, which is added to the residual pose $e^\xi_{t}$ to produce the next residual pose: $e^\xi_{t+1} = e^\xi_{t} + \eta a_t$, where $\eta$ is an action scaling factor. $e^\xi_{t+1}$ will be added to the one-step future knife pose $\hat{\xi}_{t+1}$ to adjust the nominal trajectory: $\tilde{\xi}_{t+1} = \hat{\xi}_{t+1} + e^\xi_{t+1}$.
 And $\tilde{\xi}_{t+1}$ will be the next knife target pose.
 The initial value of the residual pose $e^\xi_0$ is $\mathbf{0}$.

-\textbf{Nominal Trajectory}: Nominal trajectory is interpolated from several waypoints which are determined based on estimated bone positions.
+\textbf{Nominal Trajectory}: Nominal trajectory is interpolated from several waypoints which are determined based on estimated bone positions (refer to \cite{6265969} for details on anatomical chicken shoulder joint prediction).
 For example, previous studies utilizes a shoulder prediction model parameterized by visual bird features to obtain the waypoints~\cite{6265969}.

 \textbf{Reward}: Since we already have a nominal trajectory to roughly command the motion of the knife, we design a reward function to guide the residual policy to learn to adjust the nominal trajectory to avoid cutting into the bones, while also avoiding unnecessary adjustment: $R = R_{bone} + R_{action}$. $R_{bone}$ is the bone avoidance reward. $R_{bone} = C - \alpha_1 b$. $C$ is a constant value, $\alpha_1$ is the scaling parameter and $b \in \{0, 1\}$ is a binary value. $b = 0$ when the knife cuts the bone at the current time step, while $b = 1$ when the knife does not cut the bone at the current time step.
 This reward term is crucial for eliciting desired behavior. $R_{action}$ is the action penalty, which regularizes the behavior of the residual policy. $R_{action} = \alpha_2||e^\xi_t||_2^2$, where $\alpha_2$ is a scaling parameter and $e^\xi_t$ is the residual pose.